 These are the skills that you need to lead a team.
 From communicating with them to being an effective leader, you'll need these skills if you ever lead a team or when you take a step up to management.

 Working as part of a team isn't always easy, and being able to play to your strengths in a group is an invaluable skill to have.
-These skills are really important if you're working on a project with a group of other people, and it's great to be able to demonstrate that you can come into your own in this setting.
+These skills are really important if you're working in a group of other people across different organisations, and it's great to be able to demonstrate that you can come into your own in this setting.